Esbjerg Energy: 2013–present: Mark Pederson era

-For the time in Esbjerg icehockey history, The Esbjerg Energy represented Denmark in the Annual Champions League tournament.
+For the time in Esbjerg ice hockey history, The Esbjerg Energy represented Denmark in the Annual Champions League tournament.
 Esbjerg was placed in Group G with Helsinki and EV Zug, Esbjerg did not advance to the next round, finishing the tournament with a 1–1–2 record.

 After their early start to the season with international hockey, Esbjerg Energy struggled in their home league.
 The first half of the season was spent in the bottom of the league.
 Second half of the season Esbjerg catapulted to the top of the league winning many games in a row.
 Esbjerg finished 4th and picked rivals SønderjyskE as their opponents for the quarterfinals.
 In the Semifinals Esbjerg Energy eliminated Frederikshavn Whitehawks in game seven and advanced to their third final in as many years.
 In the finals Esbjerg won the championship at home in game 5, making them back-to-back champions for the first time in club history.